Join In and Spread the Word!

 Next, for all children and teens you are in a position to help, discuss the Kidpower Protection Promise™ below.

-Now, please suggest other important child protection resources and potential partners– and help us spread the word widely through your real-world and online networks.
+Now, please suggest other important child protection resources and potential partners – and help us spread the word widely through your real-world and online networks.
+Download to print or share the link for this poster with potential partners and families who may be interested in participating!

 The Kidpower Protection Promise™